Made possible in part by the generosity of Martha and Jack Apgar and the Apgar Foundation

-The Buckley Legacy Project is designed to make Buckley’s ideas on crucial, relevant topics accessible to NRI supporters, friends, and allies within the conservative movement, and, importantly, to a new generation of conservatives.
-The Buckley Legacy Project Advisory Committee, consisting of Richard Brookhiser, Matthew Continetti, Lee Edwards, Alvin Felzenberg, Jack Fowler, Neal Freeman, Kathryn Jean Lopez, and John O’Sullivan, with Lindsay Craig and Rich Lowry, was formed in 2019.
-The committee will serve as a clearinghouse for new WFB projects, provide advice and guidance to the Institute’s leadership, and participate in Buckley Legacy events around the country.
+As part of NRI’s mission to preserve and promote the legacy of WFB, in 2015 it launched The Buckley Legacy Project, designed to make Buckley’s work on crucial, relevant topics accessible to our supporters, friends, and allies within the conservative movement, and, importantly, to a new generation of conservatives.
+The Buckley Legacy Project Advisory Committee, consisting of Richard Brookhiser, Matthew Continetti, Lee Edwards, Alvin Felzenberg, Neal Freeman, Kathryn Jean Lopez, George Nash, and John O’Sullivan, with Lindsay Craig and Rich Lowry, was formed in 2019.
+The committee serves as a clearinghouse for new WFB projects, provides advice and guidance, and participates in Buckley Legacy events around the country.

 To commemorate Buckley’s life and impact following the tenth anniversary of his passing, we hosted a well-attended and highly successful legacy event series, “Remembering William F. Buckley Jr.”, around the country.
-Other projects related to the Buckley legacy include a series of conferences in partnership with the Hoover Institution to commemorate the 50th anniversary of Firing Line, the republication of Buckley’s campaign memoir, The Unmaking of a Mayor, and the eventual publication of booklets of Buckley’s writings that are focused around NR’s editorial priorities and NRI’s four thought centers.
+Other projects related to the Buckley legacy include a series of conferences in partnership with the Hoover Institution to commemorate the 50th anniversary of Firing Line, the republication of Buckley’s campaign memoir, The Unmaking of a Mayor, and the eventual publication of booklets of Buckley’s writings that are focused around NR’s editorial priorities.
 The material, also sorted by historical anniversary and topic, will be promoted via social media.
 In this way, Buckley’s legacy will impact an even greater range of American citizens.

 The Tenth Anniversary of William F. Buckley Jr.’s Passing